 Even after this typical process of adoption is complete, the NRI parents will have to keep updating CARA about the welfare and progress of child.
 If it seems to CARA that the parents are negligent in taking care of the child, then it will act upon it accordingly.
 This is done in order to seek a better future for the Indian child who is being adopted.

-The Indian government is expected to announce new adoption rules to allow Non Resident Indians and Overseas Citizens of India to take their adopted child to their country of residence with ease.
+The Indian government is expected to announce new adoption rules to allow Non-Resident Indians (NRIs) and Overseas Citizens of India (OCIs) to take their adopted child to their country of residence with ease.
 The NRI parents who seek to adopt an Indian child under the Hindu Adoption and Maintenance Act 1956 can take their adopted child to their country of residence getting a ‘no-objection’ certificate.
 The NOC will be given by CARA.
 This new development will ease the process of inter-country adoption under HAMA.
 Although, these new regulations are still under pipeline and are yet to be implemented.
-Currently, in order to take their adopted child outside India, NRI parents are required to get a Court order for the same which can be a complex and time consuming process in India.
+Currently, in order to take their adopted child outside India, NRI parents are required to get a Court order for the same which can be a complex and time-consuming process in India.

-Along with easing the process of inter-country adoptions, these new rules will introduce a detailed verification process in order to address concerns about human trafficking under the garb of adoption.
+Along with easing the process of inter-country adoption, these new adoption rules will introduce a detailed verification process in order to address concerns about human trafficking under the garb of adoption.